mr-rohangupta/java-design-patterns/src/main/java/com/java/designpatterns/structuralpattern/adapterpattern/readme.md

 **Implementation Briefing**

+**_IPayable is an interface with pay method & we have PayBill class with has-a relationship with IPayable(IPayable is a data member of PayBill class)._**

+**_We have CryptoCurrency class with payInCrypto method and also CryptoToRupeeAdapter to convert crypto to rupee._**

 **_In our example we have a situation that in our Hotel class we want to Pay the bill, but it only accepts Indian Currency, but the Customer is having only cryptocurrencies._**